 Interactive Treatment Navigation Tool

 Surgery is usually the first step in treating early breast cancer.
 You may have a mastectomy (the entire breast is removed) or a lumpectomy (only the tumor and some surrounding tissue are removed).
 With either type of surgery, some lymph nodes in the underarm area (called axillary nodes) may be removed to find out whether the cancer has spread there.

 Women who have a lumpectomy will also have radiation therapy to the breast to get rid of any cancer cells that may remain.
 This lowers the chances of the cancer coming back .

 Most women who have a mastectomy do not need radiation therapy.
-In some cases, radiation is used after mastectomy to treat the chest wall and the axillary nodes.
+In some cases, radiation therapy is used after mastectomy to treat the chest wall and the axillary nodes.

 Learn more about mastectomy and lumpectomy.